even4void/aliquote/content/post/bag-of-tweets-107.md

 date: 2019-02-25T08:08:24+01:00
 draft: false
 tags: ["misc"]
-categories: ["tweet-bot"]
+categories: []
 ---

-Here is the latest bag of tweets<sup>*</sup>, which covers February 2019.
+Here is the latest bag of tweets<sup>\*</sup>, which covers February 2019.

 <!--more-->

-(*) These are interesting news that I found on Twitter and that I archive periodically.
+(\*) These are interesting news that I found on Twitter and that I archive periodically.
 Note that I have slightly updated reporting and fetching methods so that you will get between 80 and 120 of my most recent favorites from my Twitter account (`@even4void`).

 - 2019-02-01 @freakonometrics: "Probabilistic Fondations of Econometrics" https://t.co/i9cMJxcyJm part 1 of a long series of posts on econometrics vs. machine learning
 - 2019-02-01 @choldgraf: WOW!
 Pandoc now supports reading / writing @ProjectJupyter notebooks!
 It's a new feature so use it and break it and help make it better! https://t.co/CDu73jCER0 https://t.co/qMOqe7VEDl
 - 2019-02-01 @newsycombinator: Makefiles, Best Practices https://t.co/7U8ZvPxY1d
-- 2019-02-02 @MMz_: Maze generation in IClojure.
+- 2019-02-02 @MMz\_: Maze generation in IClojure.
 Gist: https://t.co/qzxMqXtwq5 Code explanation: https://t.co/Ckb1vydhS6 #clojure #jupyter https://t.co/gbXTsLAWdm https://t.co/UK8jrRCerZ
 - 2019-02-02 @pierreyvesrevaz: #magnifique Quand des #livres anciens renferment des illustrations cachées #art https://t.co/NVMSR5AfBE
 - 2019-02-02 @natedayta: Wow, did not know you can have a tableau-esq 📊 👷‍♂️experience directly in @rstudio with #esquisse!
 So freaking dope, adding this to my R-user conversion kit #rstats #zealot https://t.co/u0r07cZOvP https://t.co/3TSeGChNWU
 - 2019-02-02 @zim2918: https://t.co/4sKlwT4MpH
 - 2019-02-02 @newsycombinator: A Python Interpreter Written in Rust https://t.co/dXCLM0LPx0
 - 2019-02-02 @vsbuffalo: Most evidence that eating breakfast leads to weight loss was funded by cereal companies; in one case, Quaker even designed study and edited the manuscript!
 Meta-analysis (visual abstract below) supports idea that skipping breakfast leads to weight loss. https://t.co/0si0bCbIdA https://t.co/Eoz0z6ezUj
 - 2019-02-03 @newsycombinator: Consolas is now open source https://t.co/dLQt37C244
 - 2019-02-03 @strategist922: Papers, tools , and framewroks that used in Recommender System https://t.co/LDQSN47lMM
 - 2019-02-03 @clojuregrams: (defn palindrome? [s] (or (&lt; (count s) 2) (and (= (first s) (last s)) (recur (subs s 1 (dec (count s)))))))
 - 2019-02-03 @etiennejcb: https://t.co/vHyGpzXzyh
-- 2019-02-03 @_ColinFay: Here is something I will be eager to read once finished!
+- 2019-02-03 @\_ColinFay: Here is something I will be eager to read once finished!
 "Mastering Shiny" (Work in Progress for now) https://t.co/22E2dx0CpV
 - 2019-02-03 @jetzajac: @clojuregrams faster: (defn palindrome? ([s] (palindrome? s 0 (count s))) ([s from to] (or (&lt; (- to from) 2) (and (= (nth s from) (nth s (dec to))) (recur s (inc from) (dec to))))))
 - 2019-02-03 @nickchk: @Giacomo_Mason @3firsts The gtools Stata suite, released recently, does help speed things up thankfully
 - 2019-02-03 @Quotes_PS: « Je n'attends plus rien de la vie qu'une suite de papiers à barbouiller de noir.
 Il me semble que je traverse une solitude sans fin, pour aller je ne sais où, et c'est moi qui suis tout à la fois le désert, le voyageur et le chameau. » Gustave Flaubert Lettre à George Sand.
 - 2019-02-04 @CMastication: In case you were preparing for hosting a Super Bowl party tonight and missed the very brief academic econ language war, below is the summary. #rstats #python #stata The most amusing thing to me was that nobody even bothered to mention SAS. https://t.co/teFtziknes
 - 2019-02-04 @jepusto: Hey Econ tweeps arguing about R vs Stata.
 I did Stata during Undergrad, SAS + Stata as an analyst (pre-grad school), and then learned R. I’m a statistician so admittedly on the periphery of the flame wars, but here’s my two cents anyways...
 - 2019-02-04 @newsycombinator: Bye, Bye, Google https://t.co/8RHA6g0ZC6
 - 2019-02-04 @thorstenball: This is such a wonderful resource for someone who's knowledgable in one or more languages but wants to learn how the daily business is done: dependency management, tooling, code idioms, recommended libraries, etc. https://t.co/klhHvND8WQ I wish every language had this.
 - 2019-02-04 @asmeurer: The ampersand (&amp;) originated as a ligature of "e" and "t" (Latin "et" meaning "and"). https://t.co/ILI8WPIrgC https://t.co/ATMfBtdUw6
 - 2019-02-05 @dzj_evalparse: Lunar New Year Celebration 1st #rdatatable tip: The j in dt[i, j, by] can be any R code including {} e.g. library(data.table) carsdt = data.table(cars) carsdt[speed &gt; 10, { model = glm(dist ~ speed) broom::tidy(model) }, by = dist &gt; 40]
 - 2019-02-05 @newsycombinator: Data Structure Visualizations https://t.co/roDF5RhLO3
 - 2019-02-05 @millerdl: my notes "Bayesian views of generalized additive modelling" (very mgcv focussed) are now on arXiv, comments welcome https://t.co/Jok9Ysgq3E
 - 2019-02-05 @newsycombinator: MIT Hacker Tools: a lecture series on programmer tools https://t.co/4OldEWno6f
 - 2019-02-05 @etiennejcb: https://t.co/od4rVLj6FG
 - 2019-02-05 @ApacheArrow: Interested in @rustlang and @ApacheArrow?
 We have just received a code donation of DataFusion, a native Rust query engine for analytics on Arrow columnar data https://t.co/foGja86Fda
 - 2019-02-05 @ApacheArrow: Python strings are notoriously memory-hungry.
 We did some work in @ApacheArrow 0.12 to reduce string memory use when using Arrow with pandas.
 Learn more about the technical details from @wesmckinn https://t.co/PMgZddQNrM
-- 2019-02-05 @climagic: tar tvf backup.tar | grep -v "/$" | wc -l  # Count the number of files, but not directories, stored in a tar file.
+- 2019-02-05 @climagic: tar tvf backup.tar | grep -v "/\$" | wc -l # Count the number of files, but not directories, stored in a tar file.
 - 2019-02-06 @f2harrell: My constant disappointment with the reliability of feature selection methods makes me think this 1984 paper on variable clustering and creating clinical summary indexes has stood the test of time: https://t.co/MwqWqwvBlz @califf001 https://t.co/eN1cQ35X19
 - 2019-02-06 @UnixToolTip: GNU Coreutils Cheat Sheet https://t.co/xxHQ0l97fV by @pkrumins
 - 2019-02-06 @Quotes_PS: https://t.co/j9e8IJrKDy
 - 2019-02-06 @mathisonian: Short new post on statistical power.
 Usually p-values get all the attention, but power is another important factor in experimental design.
 Here's an interactive primer: https://t.co/2CaFicOPaG
 - 2019-02-06 @jeremyfreese: Regarding R vs. Stata debates, what I would love to see is race between fast &amp; fluent Stata users and fast &amp; fluent R users to perform bunch of ordinary data analysis tasks.
 I've always thought Stata folks will be (much?) faster but am open-minded that this is wrong/parochial.
 - 2019-02-06 @SolomonKurz: 1/n Someone asked me recently what resources I’d recommend for furthering one’s introduction to Bayesian statistics after going through @rlmcelreath's text (https://t.co/t9T2q6hGay) and my accompanying project (https://t.co/alBJXHKIrf).
 Here are my thoughts:
 - 2019-02-07 @gabrielpeyre: My book with Marco Cuturi on computational optimal transport has just been updated. https://t.co/1SsAjR2R5Y https://t.co/PYkmwJe3W0
 - 2019-02-07 @Quotes_PS: « La solitude prolongée assombrit et désenchante, elle répand l'effroi dans l'âme la plus forte. » George Sand
 - 2019-02-07 @stuarthalloway: "programmers use the REPL for all these tasks ... because they want a mix of automation and improvisation that can be provided neither by fully manual tools ... nor by fully automated ones" #Clojure https://t.co/SZoPLdxOV9
 - 2019-02-07 @timgluz: @RobStuttaford And I use the Monodraw - https://t.co/Bvxg8c9ZMV One can add graphs into doc-strings, readme and markdowns
 - 2019-02-07 @andreabellavia: This is a great teaching tool to understand the consequences of left truncation on Kaplan-Meier.
 Borrowing for class! (credits to @NicholasStrayer ) #survival #teachingstats https://t.co/TONTGmDoQq https://t.co/5sZLgmN415
-- 2019-02-07 @CMastication: @_J_sinclair @hugobowne In my Airflow process I have a shell script that changes the working directory then runs a script.
+- 2019-02-07 @CMastication: @\_J_sinclair @hugobowne In my Airflow process I have a shell script that changes the working directory then runs a script.
 Each DAG calls the same shell script but calls it with a different reference R script.
 I blogged about it here: https://t.co/uT39S8bprX Note that there's an addendum at the bottom https://t.co/7v6uhxZDtL
 - 2019-02-07 @HNTweets: Coroutines in C: https://t.co/f8o8EbbG4S Comments: https://t.co/YGGYGbM81i
 - 2019-02-08 @jd_wilko: @sergiouribe Maybe the following would be good introductions to start thinking about some of the ideas? https://t.co/FpDHIyMyKh https://t.co/5v8ltu8Knx
 - 2019-02-08 @statsmaths: Finally out!
 Excited to announce my new book on statistical learning with @kaneplusplus and Bryan Lewis on @CRCPress.
 Code, data, and sample chapters available at https://t.co/iGSWS77oXy #rstats https://t.co/ihAAcK5kmd
 - 2019-02-08 @klmr: #rstats tweeps: How do I define a function via the `function` function? https://t.co/8hfIksGWo1 https://t.co/L2RgzPYE8M
 - 2019-02-08 @cezannecam: I remember her image from when I first took an image processing class!
 And now I'm just learning the history behind this photo and the woman behind it, wow https://t.co/eDcoiMgYJI
 - 2019-02-08 @me_coot: Earlier this week I was discussing Haskell's (or PureScript's) monadic IO, and I think I found a nice functional programming explanation that does not start with category theory, but the origin of FP: recursive functions: https://t.co/0gmtq6pxMO #haskell #purescript
-- 2019-02-09 @choldgraf: Woo jupyter-boook now has a CLI!  to get started (on *nix):  pip install jupyter-book jupyter-book create mynewbook --demo  https://t.co/CaPhQGvIgE
+- 2019-02-09 @choldgraf: Woo jupyter-boook now has a CLI! to get started (on \*nix): pip install jupyter-book jupyter-book create mynewbook --demo https://t.co/CaPhQGvIgE
 - 2019-02-09 @rlmcelreath: Homework solutions for week 6 of my Bayes course are up.
 I put effort into these assignment and the solutions.
 Most weeks involve integrated DAG and model definition exercises. https://t.co/nGR78VpPsp https://t.co/rV1hKyMb3C
 - 2019-02-09 @deaneckles: When asked to draw a regression line, my experience is people draw something closer to the PCA line. https://t.co/978t8lcKrn
 - 2019-02-09 @eddelbuettel: Came across 'demotivate', an interesting Stata command .
 So I just "had to" port it to R on the commute home yesterday.
 Find it in package dang on @GitHub. #rstats #andIdontactuallyeverusedstatamyself /cc @FelipeOrjuelaR @KevinDenny https://t.co/iDMvtOjJgN
 - 2019-02-09 @kaz_yos: Bayesian Population Analysis using Stan https://t.co/TmSxIcQ8EX
 - 2019-02-09 @Jose_A_Alonso: Chemoinformatics and structural bioinformatics in OCaml. ~ F- Berenger, K.Y.J.
 Zhang, Y. Yamanishi. https://t.co/8MgVLLu4vt #OCaml #FunctionalProgramming
 - 2019-02-09 @hrbrmstr: Quick Hit: Speeding Up a Slow/Mundane Task with a Little Rcpp https://t.co/e2mAnSAWmf #rstats
 - 2019-02-10 @hrbrmstr: It's not exactly rocket-science to bypass macOS 10.14 restrictions: ssh localhost ls ~/Library/Safari It'll be cool to see how Jeff's bypass ends up working (I doubt it's the ssh trick as that's "designed behavior") // Spying on Safari in Mojave https://t.co/jhk0idV9pr
 - 2019-02-10 @kaz_yos: "Laboratory exercises for teaching Bayesian modeling to ecologists and social scientists.
 Supported by the National Science Foundation, awards DBI-1052875 ad DEB-1145200." https://t.co/I0lmrDgy3h https://t.co/sfEoDcXSac https://t.co/wpqAu1Opai
 - 2019-02-10 @clojuregrams: (defn random-walk [start max-dist] (let [rnd #(- (rand-int (* 2 max-dist)) max-dist)] (iterate #(+ % (rnd)) start)))
 - 2019-02-10 @Fuco1337: #emacs #blog #orgmode Speed up your review process with a hydra to dispatch refiles to specific locations https://t.co/xH8ZS5FRNQ
 - 2019-02-10 @kaz_yos: JOINT MODELING OF LONGITUDINAL AND TIME-TO-EVENT DATA: AN OVERVIEW on JSTOR https://t.co/FHUqRh4UrQ
 - 2019-02-10 @kaz_yos: (20) (PDF) Joint models for longitudinal and time-to-event data: A review of reporting quality with a view to meta-analysis https://t.co/eBUwCctQGk